 Mining in Modern Times

 The town of Kendall faded away but the gold in the hills remained.
-During the early boom miners had found high quality ore that produced significant gold using the methods of the day.
-However, the high quality ore played out and the refining techniques they used made mining a money losing proposition.
+During the early boom, miners had found high-quality ore that produced significant gold using the methods of the day.
+However, the high-quality ore played out and the refining techniques they used made mining a money-losing proposition.
 However, by the 1980’s new refining techniques allowed corporations to profitably mine ores that historically were unusable.

-In 1986 a corporation began to develop operations and Kendall began to see mining on a scaled never previously imagined.
+In 1986 a corporation began to develop operations and Kendall began to see mining on a scale never previously imagined.
 From 1987 to 1996 the Kendall mine produced 9 million tons of ore.
 Processing the ore with cyanide produced 300,000 ounces of gold and 135,000 ounces of silver.

 Visiting Kendall and the Moccasin Mountains

 Finding Kendall is not too hard.
 Its best accessed from US 191 at the tiny town of Hilger where you head west on the Kendall Road.
 Follow the road for a couple of miles until you reach a Y intersection.
-Take the fork leading north on the North Kendall Road and you will reach the old town site after about 3 more miles.
+Take the fork leading north on the North Kendall Road and you will reach the old townsite after about 3 more miles.
 Ruined structures lie on both sides of the road so find a place to park and enjoy your exploration.
 Be sure to check out the interpretive signs to learn more about the site.